John Robertson (footballer, born 1964)

-John Grant Robertson (born 2 October 1964) is a Scottish professional football coach and former player whose position was striker.
-His playing career included spells at Newcastle United, Dundee and Livingston, but he is best known for his two spells at Heart of Midlothian totalling about 18 years, where he is the club's all-time leading goalscorer.
+John Grant Robertson (born 2 October 1964) is a Scottish professional football coach and former player.
+Robertson played as a striker for Newcastle United, Dundee and Livingston, but he is best known for his two spells at Heart of Midlothian totalling about 18 years, where he is the club's all-time leading goalscorer.
 He has since managed Inverness Caledonian Thistle, Hearts, Ross County, Livingston, Derry City and East Fife.

 Playing career

 Hibernian attempted to sign Robertson as a teenager but he asked for time to think the deal over; after Hibs refused, he signed for Heart of Midlothian along with school friend and fellow future internationalist Dave Bowman.
 Robertson eventually earned the moniker "The Hammer of Hibs" (in addition to his more standard nickname "Robbo") as he scored a record 27 goals in Edinburgh derby matches.
 In 1986, 20 league goals from Robertson helped Hearts to the brink of a league and cup double.
 A 27 league game unbeaten run ended with two Albert Kidd goals for Dundee in the last six minutes of the season allowing Celtic to overtake them to win the title.
 A week later, Hearts lost 3–0 to Aberdeen in the cup final.
 He scored 106 goals in 202 Hearts league games in this spell at Tynecastle Park.

 He left Hearts to play for Newcastle United in April 1988.
 Robertson failed to score in 14 Newcastle competitive first team games and returned to Hearts in December of that year, and remained there for the next decade.
 In 1998 Hearts won the Scottish Cup with Robertson an unused substitute, earning him his only senior medal as a player.
 In this second spell at Hearts he scored at a much less prolific rate compared to his first spell, with this time 106 goals in 310 league games.
 After an earlier loan spell with Dundee scoring once in 4 league games, he left Tynecastle that summer.
 He joined Livingston as a player-coach, scoring 14 goals in 41 league games.

 Robertson was also a Scottish international, playing on 16 occasions for Scotland.
 He made his debut against Romania in 1990, scoring in a 2–1 win.
 He missed out on selection for the UEFA Euro 1992 due to a hernia injury.